Create a Website Account - Manage notification subscriptions, save form progress and more.

 We are not sure what EV charging station equipment options are available that would meet our needs.
 Can CMLP advise us?Yes, CMLP’s EV Specialist Team can help you evaluate your EV charging station equipment needs, installation and administrative challenges, understand product options, and understand the steps to procure equipment and installation services.
 The EV Specialist Team is funded by CMLP, is offered at no cost to you, and provides objective advice that is technology agnostic and brand neutral.
 You can reach our EV Specialists by requesting a consultation here or by calling 833-443-8363.

-Whom can I contact if I have questions about the Commercial EV Charging Station Rebate Program?Contact Jan Aceti, CMLP’s Energy Conservation Coordinator, at email@example.com or 978-318-3151.
+Whom can I contact if I have questions about the Commercial EV Charging Station Rebate Program?Contact Jan Aceti, CMLP’s Energy Efficiency & Electrification Coordinator, at firstname.lastname@example.org or 978-318-3151.